Hot Lips Salvia Care Guide (Salvia microphylla)

 What Is Salvia?

-Salvia is the largest genus in the family of Sage plants.
+Salvia is the largest genus in the sage family.
 This family of plants is made up of shrub like annuals, perennials, and woody shrubs.
-There are over 900 species in the salvia family, with hot lips being one of the brightest and best!
+There are over 900 species in the salvia family, with Hot Lips being one of the brightest and best!

-The meaning of Salvia Microphylla is a small leaved, evergreen sage plant, naturally found in dry desert areas (such as the Southwest United States and Mexico).
+The meaning of Salvia Microphylla is small leaved, evergreen sage plant.
+It is naturally found in dry desert areas (such as southern California and Mexico).
+Ideal conditions for this sage plant are a dry climate with lots of sun, but they are adaptable to other areas.

 Microphylla, in Latin, means “very small leaves”.